 Edward Said: Culture and Empire

-Few contemporary intellectuals have generated enough interest in their work to achieve simultaneous fame and infamy, yet this distinction undoubtedly applies to Edward Said (1935-2003).
+Few contemporary intellectuals have generated enough interest in their work to achieve simultaneous fame and infamy, yet this distinction undoubtedly applies to Edward Said.
 In the aftermath of his monumental Orientalism (1978) and his outspoken advocacy on behalf of the Palestinian people, Said became a lightning rod within both academic and policy debates about multiculturalism, Euro-American exceptionalism, and the nature of American foreign policy.
-How did a literary critic who specialized in the English novel become so controversial?
+How, and why, do the questions that Said raised decades ago about culture, power, aesthetics, identity, and liberation continue to reverberate today?

-In this class, we will consider Said’s major works and trace their influence on post-colonial studies, political advocacy–including the public discourse about Israel/Palestine–and postmodern notions of the intellectual.
-We will also look at the figures, from Frantz Fanon to Michel Foucault and Antonio Gramsci, who helped to shape Said’s particular vision of the relationship between knowledge production and colonial power, and explore the method of contrapuntal reading he used to re-inscribe literary works into their imperial context.
-In addition to Orientalism, we will read selections from The Question of Palestine, Culture and Imperialism, The World, the Text, and the Critic, and Freud and the Non-European.
-Finally, we will examine Said’s interest in exilic figures like Theodor Adorno and Sigmund Freud and the central role that being “out of place” (the title of Said’s autobiography) plays in his own understanding of the public intellectual.
+In this class, we will consider Said’s major works and situate them within the multiple contexts he engaged: the struggle for decolonization and Palestinian self-determination in particular; the Academy’s post-structuralist turn, which he found both intellectually fruitful but politically limited; and questions about the usefulness of Marxist thought in accounting for the interlocking phenomena of colonialism and orientalism.
+We will also examine the figures, from Frantz Fanon to Michel Foucault and Antonio Gramsci, who helped to shape Said’s particular vision of the relationship between knowledge production and colonial power, and explore the method of contrapuntal reading he used to re-inscribe cultural works into their imperial context.
+Finally, we will examine Said’s interest in exilic figures like Theodor Adorno and Sigmund Freud and the central role that being “out of place” (the title of Said’s autobiography) played in his own political and social vision.
+In addition to Orientalism, students will read selections from The Question of Palestine, Culture and Imperialism, and Freud and the Non-European, alongside select essays, interviews, and responses from his critics.